Adirelle/AdiCrate/README.md

 You can interact directly with the front of the crate (the face showing the item and its count):

 * Left-click (attack) to extract a stack of the contained item,
-* Shift-left-click (sneak-attack) to extract one item,
 * Right-click (use) with an item in hand to insert it into the crate, if possible,
-* Shift-right-click (sneak-use) with an empty hand to insert all matching items from your inventory in the crate.
+* Right-click (use) a non-empty crate with an empty hand to insert all matching items from your inventory.

 Crate can be improved by inserting up to 5 upgrades.
 Right-click (use) any face but the front to open its GUI.
 At the bottom of the screen, just over the player inventory, there are 5 slots available for upgrades.
 Each slot can contain